sodadata/docs/soda-cloud/failed-rows.md

 ![failed-rows](/assets/images/failed-rows.png){:height="600px" width="600px"}

+## Use a missing-value Metric Type to collect failed row samples

 {% include failed-row-samples.md %}

 When Soda Cloud runs its next scheduled scan of your dataset, it collects and displays a sample of failed rows for the monitors that use the above-listed metric types.
+A sample contains the first five examples of failed rows from the dataset.

 If you are a Soda SQL user and have [connected to your Soda Cloud account]({% link soda-cloud/connect_to_cloud.md %}), you can add configurations to your scan YAML file to explicitly send failed row samples to Soda Cloud.
 See [Send failed rows to Soda Cloud]({% link soda-sql/send-failed-rows.md %}) for instructions.